rdkit/rdkit/Docs/Book/RDKit_Book.rst

 The initial target is to not lose data on an ``V3k mol -> RDKit -> V3k mol`` round trip.
 Manipulation and depiction are future goals.

-It is possible to enumerate the elements of a ``StereoGroup`` using the function :py:func:`rdkit.Chem.EnumerateStereoisomers.EumerateStereoisomers`, which also preserves membership in the original ``StereoGroup``.
+It is possible to enumerate the elements of a ``StereoGroup`` using the function :py:func:`rdkit.Chem.EnumerateStereoisomers.EumerateStereoisomers`.
+Note that this removes the ``StereoGroup`` information from the products since they now correspond to specific molecules:

 .. doctest ::